aarhusstadsarkiv/flower/architecture.md

-# Elements of a digital preservation system
+# Elements of a workflow system
-This applies to a preservation system running on local machines.
+This applies to a workflow system running on local machines.
 If it is to run in the cloud, additional or more complex elements might be necessary.

 In addition to these basic buildingblocks, elements like an adminUI, clustering-capabilities or advanced permission-controls might be nice to have.